playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 ## Angular

-Just as we can use dependency injection to provide an instance of our `WindowSize` class, we can use an instnace of our provided `WindowSize` class inside of a new `IsMobile` class, that's also provided in a class.
+Just as we can use dependency injection to provide an instance of our `WindowSize` class, we can use an instance of our provided `WindowSize` class inside of a new `IsMobile` class, that's also provided in a class.

 First, though, we need to provide a way to add behavior to our `onResize` class: